On his deathbed Louis Pasteur said "Bernard was correct. I was wrong. The microbe (germ) is nothing. The terrain (milieu) is everything."

 In Baltimore, Maryland Dr. Montague Richard Leverson learned of Béchamp's work in 1907.
 He was so profoundly astounded that he traveled to Paris to meet Béchamp.
 Over the course of several months preceeding his death, Béchamp related his criticisms of science and his amazing discoveries in chemistry and biology while Leverson took notes.

 After Béchamp's death, Leverson translated his book The Blood and its Third Anatomical Element into English and published it in London in 1912.
 He persuaded a young writer, Ethel Douglas Hume, to compile, edit, and publish his notes from his conversations with Béchamp.
 In 1923 Hume published Bechamp Or Pasteur?
 A Lost Chapter In The History of Biology in England and Chicago.
+Hume's book, while an excellent and thorough shred of Pasteur's claims, does not contain the recant.

 D'Arsonval inherited Bernard's papers.
 The first of Bernard's papers that d'Arsonval published so infuriated Pasteur that d'Arsonval quit.
 Shortly before his death he gave the papers to Dr. Léon Delhoume (1887–1960), a historian who wrote about a number of doctors and scientists.